 The sun was setting and the view of the lake changed from one minute to the other.

-The only regret we had not going to the end of the trail is the potential for a unique view of the Hoover Dam.
+The only regret we had was not going to the end of the trail is the potential for a unique view of the Hoover Dam.
 Oh, and to see if anyone was blown over.

 Next, we will take you on a hike in Owl Canyon.
 Until then, stay safe and happy.